JannyK/django-gae-skeleton/README.md

 Install
 =======

-django-skel currently supports Django 1.5.
-To create a new django-skel base project, run the following command (this assumes you have Django 1.5 installed already):
+django-gae-skeleton currently supports Django 1.5.
+To create a new django-gae-skeleton base project, run the following command (this assumes you have the google appengine sdk (python) installed already):

-    $ django-admin.py startproject --template=https://github.com/rdegges/django-skel/zipball/master woot
+    $ django-admin.py startproject --template=https://github.com/JannyK/django-gae-skeleton/zipball/master projectname
-    $ heroku config:add DJANGO_SETTINGS_MODULE=myproject.settings.prod

-Where ``woot`` is the name of the project you'd like to create.
+Where "projectname" is the name of the project you'd like to create.

 This is possible because Django 1.5's ``startproject`` command allows you to fetch a project template over HTTP (which is what we're doing here).

-While not strictly required, it is also recommended to do

-     $ heroku config:add SECRET_KEY=putsomethingfairlycomplexhere

 The production settings pull SECRET_KEY from environment but fallbacks to a value which is generated mainly for development environment.